What Are Mouth Guards?

 Can I Wear a Mouth Guard if I Wear Braces?

 Yes!
-If you are wearing braces a fixed dental appliance, an injury to your face could damage your braces or the other appliances.
-An accurately fitted mouth guard may become particularly important in such situations.
+If you are wearing braces and you get injured or hit in the face, your braces can do damage to your surrounding gums or cheeks.
+An accurately-fitting mouth guard may be particularly important in such situations.
 Your dentist or orthodontist should provide the best advice on the appropriate form of the guard for your mouth.

 How to Care for My Mouth Guard?